 Our People

 QCC is powered by people.
 Our supporters and member groups are at the heart of all our work.
-The staff and executive team are proud to work on their behalf to achieve our vision.
+Both the QCC Staff and Board are proud to work on their behalf to achieve our vision.

 QCC is powered by people.
 Our supporters and member groups are at the heart of all our work.
-The staff and executive team are proud to work on their behalf to achieve our vision.
+Both the QCC Staff and Board are proud to work on their behalf to achieve our vision.

 QCC has a small team of dedicated staff who lead campaigns, engage with the community, liaise with governments and support our member groups.